NCTUMLlab/Chun-Lin-Kuo-MNIST/README.md

 # Variational Bayesian GAN for MNIST Generation
-In this repositor, we implement our proposed Varational Bayesian GAN (VBGAN) and VBGAN with Wasserstein metric based on auto-encoder based generator and train the model with adversarial learning.
+In this repository, we implement our proposed Varational Bayesian GAN (VBGAN) and VBGAN with Wasserstein metric based on auto-encoder based generator and train the model with adversarial learning.
 The latter extend the Jensen Shannon divergence between data distribution and generating distribution to geometric distance to make the model more robust and genearate better result.
-To quantify the result of our proposed, we also train our model in semi-supervised learning and the accuracy results show that our model did learning some information from training data.
+To quantify the result of our proposed, we also train our model in semi-supervised learning and the accuracy results show that our model did learning some information from adversarial learning process.

 Bayesian GAN credit to https://github.com/vasiloglou/mltrain-nips-2017/blob/master/ben_athiwaratkun/pytorch-bayesgan/Bayesian%20GAN%20in%20PyTorch.ipynb